Soft-Baked Monster Cookies

 Super soft and thick peanut butter cookies with oats, chocolate chips, and M&Ms.

 “Monster Cookies” are peanut butter oatmeal chocolate chip M&M cookies.
-For as much as I love peanut butter and oatmeal cookies, it’s quite surprising to see no basic peanut butter oatmeal cookie recipe in my archive.
-To be honest, the reason I’ve never shared one with you is because it’s taken me almost 3 months to develop one I’m proud enough to publish.
+It’s taken me almost 3 months to develop a monster cookie recipe that I’m proud enough to publish.
 Too flat, too puffy, falling apart, rock hard, too dry, and too sweet peanut butter oatmeal cookies have all made their way in and out of my kitchen lately.
 But not this one.
 Oh my heavens.
 I’ve finally found that “perfect” one.
 I am so excited to show you!

 As I mentioned above, “monster cookies” are peanut butter oatmeal cookies stuffed to the brim with colorful M&Ms and chocolate chips.
 Today’s recipe is unlike most traditional monster cookie recipes though.
 It’s more like a peanut butter cookie with oats, rather than an oatmeal cookie with peanut butter.
 Still with me?